ezweave/pretty-functional/README.md

     )
 ```

+Kind of confusing if you come from the C-syntax languages, eh?
 Scheme is a dialect of [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) and is high on _minimalism_ and lots and lots of parens.

 ![xkcd](https://imgs.xkcd.com/comics/lisp_cycles.png)

-This, of course, isn't about Scheme or Lisp (AKA 'Lost In Stupid Parentheses'), but about _functional programming_ and Scheme was my introduction to the idea, only I didn't quite _grok_ that yet...
+This, of course, isn't about Scheme or Lisp (AKA 'Lost In Stupid Parentheses'), but about _functional programming_.
+Scheme was my introduction to the idea, only I didn't quite _grok_ that yet...

 There was a moment, amidst that semester, when something clicked in my brain.
 At first, Scheme's simple operators (`car` and `cdr`) and its endless rebuilding of arrays of primitives was grating.
 Solving problems in it seemed inscrutable.
 The only IDE we had to use, other than simple running it from the command line, was a fickle, crude thing called "Dr Scheme" (which has evolved into the much more refined [Racket](https://racket-lang.org/)).
 Now, I wasn't unaware of the concept of "primitive debugging" (which is not referring to a datatype, but was slang we used to describe priting output to the console in lieu of using `gdb` or a full on IDE like Visual Studio), but it didn't even help that much in the Scheme world.

 So it took a lot of thinking, diagrams, and really contemplating what we were doing to even think of how to approach building solutions to the homework assignments.
 They were all such trivial things, in other languages, and more than one student asked Dr Sebesta if they could "just do it in C."

-It was amidst these conditions that I locked myself in the computer lab and just tried to break my brain's way of thinking.
+It was amidst these conditions that I locked myself in the computer lab and just tried to break my brain, rewiring it to change how I had thought about programming.

 Truthfully, OOP, as we know it, really just enforces [_imperitive programming practices_](https://en.wikipedia.org/wiki/Imperative_programming).
 Sure it gives you some better ways to organize your data and some handy tools to operate on it (polymorphism, shadowing, composition, the whole IS-A and HAS-A thing), but it often just leads to... bloat.